Maintenance of healthy work environments: new ways

 3. Encourage movement

 Public Health England recommends that adults do at least 30 minutes of moderate exercise every day, so encouraging regular exercise and activity is a great way of improving the general health of employees.
-Consider introducing a cycle to work scheme as part of your benefits package, organizing sporting activities after work (such as football or netball), taking a stroll during your lunch break, or even simply encouraging staff to take the stairs rather than the lift.
+Consider introducing a cycle to work scheme as part of your benefits package, organising sporting activities after work (such as football or netball), taking a stroll during your lunch break, or even simply encouraging staff to take the stairs rather than the lift.

 4. Invest in supportive furniture